Atento

 Atento is a global provider of customer relationship management (CRM) and business-process outsourcing (BPO) services, including customer care, sales, collections, back office and technical support.
-Atento is the largest provider in Latin America, and among the top five providers globally, based on revenues.
+Atento was the largest provider in Latin America, and among the top five providers globally, based on revenues in 2015.
 The Company tops the Latin American market with 17.3% market share at the regional level according to Frost & Sullivan.
-Atento's CEO is Dimitrius Oliveira.
+Atento's CEO Carlos López-Abadía, formerly of DXC Technology, was appointed in 2019, replacing Alejandro Reynal.

-Since 1999, the company has developed its business model in 13 countries where it employs 150,000 people.
+As of 2016, Atento had developed 100 "customer relationship centers" across 14 countries.
 Atento has over 400 clients to whom it offers CRM/BPO services through multiple channels.
 Atento's clients are mostly multinational corporations in sectors such as telecommunications, banking and financial services, health, retail and public administrations, among others.

 The company trades under the symbol ATTO on the New York Stock Exchange (NYSE) and operates through three segments: EMEA, Americas and Brazil.
+Atento has 93 contact centers in 13 countries: Argentina, Brazil, Chile, Colombia, El Salvador, Guatemala, Mexico, Morocco, Panama, Peru, Puerto Rico, Spain, United States and Uruguay.

 History

 In 2000, Atento was launched in Spain, when Telefónica grouped its call center business in Spain and other Latin American countries into a subsidiary business unit.